kuzmafloyd/EON/_projects/27-jolyn.md

   - /images/jolyn/eonport-41470.jpg
 ---

-Jolyn Swimwear is designed for the active woman that wants swimwear to be functional, sexy & comfortable and thats exactly what we set out to achieve with this campaign shoot.&nbsp;
+Jolyn Swimwear is designed for the active woman that wants swimwear to be functional, sexy & comfortable and thats exactly what we set out to showcase with this campaign shoot.&nbsp;